VIB-PSB/ksrates/README.md

 2. Install either [Apptainer](https://apptainer.org/docs/admin/latest/installation.html) (recommended, but see [here](https://ksrates.readthedocs.io/en/latest/installation.html#availability-and-dependencies)) or [Docker](https://docs.docker.com/get-docker/).
 This is needed to run the *ksrates* Apptainer or Docker container which contain all other required software dependencies, so that nothing else needs to be installed.

-3. Install *ksrates*: when using Nextflow, *ksrates* and the *ksrates* Apptainer or Docker container will be automatically downloaded simply when you execute the launch of the *ksrates* pipeline for the first time, and they will be stored and reused for any further executions (see [Nextflow pipeline sharing](https://www.nextflow.io/docs/latest/sharing.html)).
-Therefore, in this case it is not necessary to manually install *ksrates*.
+3. The *ksrates* Apptainer or Docker container will be automatically downloaded when you execute the *ksrates* pipeline for the first time, and it will be stored and reused for any further executions (see [Nextflow pipeline sharing](https://www.nextflow.io/docs/latest/sharing.html)). *ksrates* and its dependencies are already installed within the container.

 #### Usage